Salt Ash flood map & planning overlays

 Is Salt Ash flood-prone?

-Very little of Salt Ash carries a mapped flood overlay.
+Flood mapping covers Salt Ash and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Salt Ash bushfire-prone?